Asraelite/Sint/README.md

-Sint
+How to Play
 ====

+Download at least sint.js, index.html and actors.png, other files are optional.
-Download all files, put in folder, run index.php in a browser.
+Put in folder, run index.html in a browser.

-WASD and Arrow Keys to move.
+WASD to move.
-N and M to shoot things.
+M, N and S to use moves,
+not all buttons may be used in every build.

+Info
+====

+Version Alpha 0.3.2:

+Level collision is working well for actors, not yet for particles or collision between actors and particles.